-Countdown timers can give shoppers that extra nudge they may need to complete a purchase.
+Ecommerce countdown timers can give shoppers that extra nudge they may need to complete a purchase.
 They offer a simple reminder that your time sensitive deals are ending and that they should complete their purchase sooner rather than later.

 Gently persuade them with a promo code, there are many display options that will grab your shopper’s attention such as a full screen take over for maximum impact.

 An email address is worth approximately $103 to marketers… so make sure you grab as many emails as you possibly can!